SunjianGroup/magus/HELP_FOR_PARMS.md

     parmhelp            help with parameters.
 Output all default and required parameters.
 ```
 which prints valid subcommands.
-You can also helps for each command line:
+You can also use '-h' for each command line:
-**search** : Run a GA search.
+**search** : Run a GA/ML search.
 ```shell
 $ magus search -h
 usage: magus search [-h] [-ll {DEBUG,INFO,WARNING,ERROR}] [-lp LOG_PATH]